The four astronauts NASA picked for the first crewed moon mission in 50 years | KRDO

 The astronauts are NASA's Reid Wiseman, Victor Glover and Christina Koch, and Jeremy Hansen of the Canadian Space Agency.

 Wiseman is a 47-year-old decorated naval aviator and test pilot who was first selected to be a NASA astronaut in 2009.
-He’s completed one prior spaceflight, a 165-day trip to the International Space Station that had launched aboard a Russian Soyuz rocket in 2014.
+A native of Baltimore, Maryland, he's completed one prior spaceflight, a 165-day trip to the International Space Station that had launched aboard a Russian Soyuz rocket in 2014.
 Most recently, Wiseman served as chief of the astronaut office before stepping down in November 2022, making him eligible for a flight assignment.

 Hansen, 47, is a fighter pilot who was selected by the Canadian Space Agency for astronaut training in 2009.
-He is one of only four active Canadian astronauts, and he recently became the first Canadian to be put in charge of training for a new class of NASA astronauts.
+From London, Ontario, Hansen is one of only four active Canadian astronauts, and he recently became the first Canadian to be put in charge of training for a new class of NASA astronauts.

+He will be the first Canadian ever to travel to deep space.

 "It's so much more than the four names that have been announced," Glover said during the Monday announcement at NASA Johnson Space Center in Houston.
 "We need to celebrate this moment in human history. ...
 It is the next step in the journey that will get humanity to Mars."

+Glover, born in Pomona, California, served in several military squadrons in the United States and Japan in the 2000s, and he completed test pilot training with the US Air Force.
+When he was selected for the NASA astronaut corps in 2013, he was working in the US Senate as a legislative fellow.
+All told, Glover logged 3,000 flight hours in more than 40 aircraft, over 400 carrier arrested landings and 24 combat missions.

+Glover's first mission to space was as part of the SpaceX Crew-1 team, which launched to the International Space Station in November 2020 for a six-month stay on the orbiting laboratory.

-Koch, 44, is a veteran of six spacewalks.
+Koch, 44, is a veteran of six spacewalks — including the first all-female spacewalk in 2019.
 She holds the record for the longest single spaceflight by a woman, with a total of 328 days in space.
 Koch is also an an electrical engineer who helped develop scientific instruments for multiple NASA mission.
-She’s also spent a year at the South Pole, an arduous stay that could well prepare her for the intensity of a moon mission.
+Koch, a native of Grand Rapids, Michigan, also spent a year at the South Pole, an arduous stay that could well prepare her for the intensity of a moon mission.

 About this mission